jmetzger/training-kubernetes-security-en/README.md

     * [use kubectl in pod - default service account](/kubernetes/rbac/pod-automount-sa.md)
     * [create user for kubeconfig with using certificate](kubernetes/rbac/create-kubeconfig-with-cert.md)
     * Where does RBAC play a role ?
-    * Komponenten / Objekte von RBAC
+    * Components / moving parts of RBAC
     * [practical exercise rbac](kubernetes/rbac-create-user-kubernetes-1-25.md)

  1. Obey Security Policies